Arjun Sabharwal is Associate Professor of Library Administration and Digital Initiatives Librarian for the University of Toledo.

 Q: Since graduating from this program, what do you feel is the most important or surprising thing you've learned about the library and information science profession?

-A: As a former professor, I had always felt that librarians can be integral to the academic community, and can do more by engaging directly with professors.
+A: As a professor I always felt that librarians can be integral to the academic community, and can do more by engaging directly with professors.
 Digital Humanities (DH) is one excellent example.

-Q: What advice would you give to someone considering [Wayne's] SLIS as their library school?
+Q: What advice would you give to someone considering SIS as their library school?

 A: Even if you do not land in your dream job, maintain some presence in the community so you can prepare yourself for a surprise opening.
 Start going to conferences, write articles for newsletters, and become active in a local organization.
 That is your investment!
 That's what happened to me as well.